genevaers/Community/tsc/meetings/20210309/20210309-GenevaERS-TSC-MeetingMinutes.md

 Meeting ID: 949 6620 6199

-## Attendance
-* Randall Ness
-* Gillian Hannington
-* Ian Cunningham
-* Bob McCormack
-* Kip Twitchell
-* Andrea Orth
-* Sandy Peresie
-* Neil Beesley

-# Minutes
+## Minutes

-## Blog Post for OMP
+### Blog Post for OMP
 OMP published a post on Linkedin referencing our blog entry on the Open Mainframe Project site.

 [View the Linkedin post](https://www.linkedin.com/posts/the-open-mainframe-project_openmainframe-genevaers-blog-activity-6773285910390849536-cG0h)

-## Issue 103 Mission Statement
+### Issue 103 Mission Statement

 As part of the LLC process, we need to come up with a mission / vision statement for the GenevaERS project

 "If you had to explain what the project is and its purpose..."

 * We add value in batch processing
-* Kip preferred periodic processing to batch processsing
+* Kip preferred periodic processing to batch processing
-* Removing unneccsary reads to make it faster
+* Removing unnecessary reads to make it faster
 * Flexible, we automatically "rewrite" the systems
 * High efficiency

-Action Iems is to build up the mission statement over the next few weeks
+Action item is to build up the mission statement over the next few weeks

-## Issue 105 Automation for adding a new collaborator
+### Issue 105 Automation for adding a new collaborator

 There is a GitHub action which allows people to be added as collaborators to the project.